Writing a Story: Why, When, Where, Who, What, How, and a Bunch of Other Questions and Answers

 How should a story be written?

-The team talks about the product and identifies a specific piece of functionality to be worked on - for example, the ordering system mentioned above.
-The Product Owner, Scrum Master and Scrum Team then specify a bunch of scenarios that detail the behavior of that functionality: What happens when the store is closed?
-How about when an invalid credit card number is used?
-This list doesn't need to be exhaustive, it just needs to be representative of the functionality.
+The team talks about the product and identifies a specific piece of functionality to work on -- say, the ordering system mentioned above.
+The Product Owner, Scrum Master, and Scrum Team then define a set of scenarios that detail how that functionality should behave: What happens when the store is closed?
+What if someone enters an invalid credit card number?
+The list doesn't need to be exhaustive; it just needs to be representative.

-The scenarios and the description of the functionality are captured in a document.
-This document can take many forms, but the way I write them looks like the below example.
+The scenarios and the feature description are captured in a document.
+This can take many forms, but here's how I write them:

 Feature: Place an order